 How do we observe Yom HaZikaron?

 In Israel Yom HaZikaron is a day of mourning and a siren is sounded twice throughout the country.
 The siren is sounded first in the evening to mark the beginning of Yom haZikaron (since Jewish days begin in the evening), and again for two minutes at 11 a.m. (immediately after this second siren official ceremonies remembering the fallen will begin).
-Yom haZikaron is very widely observed in Israel and, for example, cars stop during the siren and people get out of their cars and stand respectfully while the siren sounds (click here to see a video of cars stopping for the Yom haZikaron siren).
+Yom haZikaron is very widely observed in Israel and, for example, cars stop during the siren and people get out of their cars and stand respectfully while the siren sounds (the video below shows people in a busy Jerusalem pedestrian thoroughfare stopping for the Yom haZikaron siren).
 People also gather at memorial sites or military cemeteries to mourn their family and friends.

 At the close of the day, the siren sounds once more and the festival of Yom Ha’atzma’ut begins.
 Within minutes, the music on the radio changes from songs of loss to songs of joy.

 On Yom HaZikaron, communities around the Jewish world include special prayers for the welfare of the State of Israel and the soldiers of the IDF (Israel Defense Forces) in their synagogue services.